fuhengwu2021/distributedai/chapter5-beyond-state-sharding-with-deepspeed-and-megatron/main.md

 ### Summary

 Hybrid parallelism combines state sharding and computation sharding to overcome both memory and compute limits.
 By composing FSDP or ZeRO with Megatron's tensor, pipeline, and sequence parallelism, training systems can scale far beyond what any single technique enables on its own.
-Understanding how these strategies interact is essential for building robust large-scale training systems.
+Understanding how these strategies interact is important for building robust large-scale training systems.

 Large-scale training is no longer about choosing a single parallelism strategy, but about composing multiple strategies along orthogonal axes.